shiva233/HackCharm/JOURNAL.md

 UPDATE 3:

-So I have not yet made the lid butttt I have made it look slightly nicer by messing with fillets to round the edges on the frame, hook, and screen cutout!
+Im done!! and I have made it look slightly nicer by messing with fillets to round the edges on the frame, hook, and screen cutout!

 Before: